gomorpheus/morpheus-apidoc/source/includes/_backup_settings.md

 Parameter | Required | Description
 --------- | -------- | -----------
-enabled | N | Use this to enable / disable backups retentionCount | N | Maximum number of successful backups to retain createBackups | N | Use this to enable / disable create backups backupAppliance | N | When enabled, a Backup will be created to backup the Morpheus appliance database
+backupsEnabled | N | Use this to enable / disable scheduled backups retentionCount | N | Maximum number of successful backups to retain createBackups | N | Use this to enable / disable create backups backupAppliance | N | When enabled, a Backup will be created to backup the Morpheus appliance database